Customer loyalty 101: How small businesses can retain more loyal customers

 There’s nothing quite like the rush of seeing new customers walk through your door.
-But without a strategy to retain these fresh faces, up to 50 percent of new customers will never return to your business.
-Considering that it costs five to seven times more to acquire a new customer than to retain an existing one, one-time customers, like one-hit wonders (Blue (Da Ba Dee), anyone?) are not very lucrative.
+But without a strategy to retain these fresh faces, you can’t trust that they’ll be loyal customers. up to 50 percent of new customers will never return to your business.
+Considering that it costs five to seven times more to acquire a new customer than to retain an existing one, one-time customers, are not very lucrative.

 So, how do you retain those first-time customers coming through your door?
 Here are my tried-and-true customer loyalty tips to make sure you never lose another customer.

 Here’s the nightmare: A customer walks into your store, makes a purchase and leaves.
 Now your mind starts racing.
 Who are they?
 Why did they choose to come in today?
 Will they ever come back?
 If you’re not breaking into a cold sweat visualizing this scenario, you should be.

 Forty-eight percent of consumers say that the most critical time to gain their loyalty is when they make their first purchase or begin their service.

 Thanks to digital loyalty programs like Belly, small businesses can access technology that large companies like Starbucks, Kohl’s and CVS rely on to build customer relationships.